LostArtefacts/TR-Rando/TRRandomizerCore/Resources/Documentation/ENEMIES.md

 ## No Restrictions Mode
 This mode will switch off _**most**_ of the above restrictions.
 The following will always remain:
 * Pierre always being killable
-* Larson appearing at the end of Qualopec
 * Torso appearing in Great Pyramid
 * SkateboardKid being limited to one per level and to specific rooms
 * Natla appearing once per level